justin-brewer/speed-challenge/README.md

   the current network.
 I originally tried using a CNN on the optic flow data, but with poor results, which makes sense, assuming the correlation between optic flow and velocity are not spatially invariant.
 I also think it would be interesting to try to calculate the optical flow using a CNN (2).
+The softmax layer needs to be extended to support speed predictions higher than the max speed in the training set.
+Experiment with data preparation methods before training.

 Files: